SkylineCommunications/dataminer-docs-connectors/connector/doc/Aviat_Networks_Provision.md

 On this page, the **NorthBound Status** parameter will display an error if the Northbound Status Trap (heartbeat) is not received in time, i.e. within the heartbeat interval, which has to be the same as the value set in the **Heartbeat Time Interval** parameter.

 The **primary key** of the traps table is obtained by concatenating the **Service ID** and **Event Name** column parameters.

+## Usage (2.0.0.X)

+### Configuration

+This page contains the following parameters:

+- **Entity Import Directory**: Directory where the element will import the devices information from EPM.

+- **Entity Export Directory**: Directory from which the element will export the devices inventory information to EPM.

+- **System Username**: Username used to retrieve files from a remote directory.

+- **System Password**: Password used to retrieve files from a remote directory.